getflywheel/local-docs-addon-api/README.md

 ## Structure

+### package.json

 The ```package.json``` file is a format for describing Node.js modules.
 Pressmatic addons are built on top of Node.js modules.

+You can learn more about package.json from the NPM documentation.